pynat/mkr_coin/README.md

 **Overview**

 This project aims to explore the volatility of the MAKR.
-MAKR (Maker) and its Connection to DAI:
+What is MAKR (Maker) and what is its Connection to DAI:
 MAKR is the native governance token of the MakerDAO ecosystem, which is responsible for the decentralized protocol behind the stablecoin DAI.
 MakerDAO allows users to create DAI by locking collateral in smart contracts, and MAKR holders participate in decision-making processes within the ecosystem.
 DAI is a popular decentralized stablecoin pegged to the US dollar, and its stability is crucial for various decentralized finance (DeFi) applications.

 Why Predicting MKR Can Be Valuable:
 Predicting the price movements of MKR is valuable because it serves as both a governance token and a key asset in the MakerDAO ecosystem.
 As MKR influences the health of DAI and MakerDAO's protocol, accurate predictions of its price could offer valuable insights into broader market sentiment, governance decisions, and the potential stability of DAI, benefiting DeFi participants and investors.

-The goal is to predict price change using advanced machine learning techniques, providing insights that can help market participants make informed decisions in a volatile environment.

-The repository contains Python scripts for fetching, processing, and saving cryptocurrency and indices, commodities and crypto related market data.
-It uses APIs from Binance and Kraken for crypto and Yahoo Finance for stocks to retrieve hourly data.
+**Features**

+Crypto Data Fetcher: Retrieves OHLC data for selected cryptocurrencies and stablecoins using the Binance and Kraken API, with additional derived metrics and timezone conversion.
+Stock Data Fetcher: Fetches hourly stock data for predefined tickers using Yahoo Finance, enriching the data with calculated metrics.
-Various technical features and custom calculations are created and the Tal-Lib library is used.
+Feature Engeneering: Various technical features and custom calculations are created and the Tal-Lib library is used.
+MKRUSDT Analysis: Focuses on analyzing the governance token, examining factors influencing its price growth, and using machine learning models to close (y).

-The project includes models such as Logistic Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost.
+Machine Learning Models: Implements models like Linear Regression (LR), Decision Trees (DT), Random Forest (RF), and XGBoost to predict price trends.
+Flask API: A Flask-based API is included to interact with the data programmatically (optional, for deployment).
+Docker Support: A Dockerfile is provided for easy deployment in containerized environments.

 ```bash
 stable_coin/